afuentesw/afuentesw.github.io/_pages/publications.md

      - *Ph.D.
 Seminar* - University of Edinburgh

 4. ["Exploring the determinants of gig economy wages in a digitalized emerging market"](/files/Elasticity of Substitution.pdf) with Ricardo González

+   * R&R Socio-Economic Review.

+5. ["Transitions into and out of the gig economy"](/files/Elasticity of Substitution.pdf) with Ricardo González

    * Submitted.